Other / mixed grade configuration · Shreveport, LA

 How many students attend Oak Park Microsociety Elementary School?

 Oak Park Microsociety Elementary School has 502 students enrolled.
-It is a other school in Shreveport, LA.
+It is a public school in Shreveport, LA.

 What is the student-teacher ratio at Oak Park Microsociety Elementary School?